Nazlymov guided Buckeyes to 1,161 wins this season

 March 19 - 25, 2013

-Now in his 15th season at Ohio State, head Coach Vladimir Nazlymov has transformed the Buckeye fencing program into a national powerhouse.
-Ten consecutive years among the Top 5 in the nation, including national championships in 2004, 2008 and 2012 are proof of that.
+Now in his 19th season at Ohio State, head coach Vladimir Nazlymov has transformed the Buckeye fencing program into a national powerhouse.
+The Buckeyes have finished among the Top 5 in the nation for the past 16 years with national championships in 2004, 2008, and 2012, all under the helm of Nazlymov.

 But that is not enough for the former 10-time world champion.
 It is an Olympic feeder program that he desires for Ohio State, and with it national championships will continue to be won.